For a Bike Ride that’s Magic, Pedal in a National Wildlife Refuge

 Is your idea of a perfect bike route one that’s scenic, quiet and largely free of cars and trucks?
 Some little-known places offer that and more: a magical chance to see iconic wildlife, such as elk or bald eagles or sandhill cranes, in its natural habitat.
 Just pick a route in or along a national wildlife refuge.

 National wildlife refuges, managed by the U.S. Fish and Wildlife Service, are public lands set aside to conserve fish, wildlife and plants.
-Many of the 556 refuges across the country also provide stellar recreation such as backcountry hiking, paddling, rock climbing, road cycling and mountain biking in sometimes-breathtaking terrain.
+Many refuges across the country also provide stellar recreation such as backcountry hiking, paddling, rock climbing, road cycling and mountain biking in sometimes-breathtaking terrain.
 Refuge bike routes range from flat to hilly, coastal to desert, oak savannah to tropical mangroves.

 Here are some of the best refuge bike routes around the country: